Reaching a Resolution with the IRS on your Own

 Although it does cost a fee to work with a tax professional, they offer a wide range of benefits.

 The Benefits of Choosing a Professional

-Your time commitment will drastically decrease when negotiating is not your responsibility.
+Your time commitment will drastically decrease when an IRS resolution is not your responsibility.
 A significant portion of the workload falls on the tax expert.
 Typically, all you need to do is provide them with the necessary documentation in a timely manner.

 A tax expert will also fare favorably with the IRS.
 The IRS prefers to work with tax professionals because it makes their job easier as they both are at comparable levels in tax law knowledge.

 Tax experts bring experience, insight, and resources to your case.
 A practiced eye can examine your situation and come up with an ideal strategy.
 Plus, an expert can skillfully dialogue and communicate with the IRS.

 Choose TaxRise To Represent You

 Any new or systemic Liens and/or Levies will also be suspended for the time being.